 Running in tapered outside but parallel-bore bronze bearings threaded at each end and drawn into their conical headstock seats by thin slotted nuts, the main spindle was bored through 11 mm (1/2") and had a No. 2 Morse taper and an M27 nose thread.
 A set of 10 mm collets was offered, of the draw-in type (73 mm long with a M9 x 1 thread), with an adapter nose-piece being supplied together with the necessary draw tube.
 Fitted to the lathe was a locally made 110 mm 3-jaw ring scroll (Roto Record) chuck by Robert Todt of Gera and in the tailstock a Eisfeld-branded rotating centre.

-Behind the headstock was a built-on, hinged motor platform carrying a 0.33 h.p. motor that drove the spindle directly by V-belt using 4-step pulleys.
+Behind the headstock was a built-on, hinged motor platform carrying a 0.33 h.p. motor that drove the spindle directly by V-belt through 4-step pulleys.
 As there was no countershaft, the open speed range was rather high, running from 600 to 1400 r.p.m., though the backgear would (assuming the usual 6: 1 reduction) have given a bottom speed of around 100 r.p.m. - still rather fast for screwcutting in other than the hands of a more experienced operator.
-Earlier models have the V-belt drive to the headstock spindle exposed while later versions (shown at the bottom of the page) have a neat, cast guard that provides complete shielding

 Fitted with a 3 mm pitch Acme-form leadscrew grasped by twin nuts running in adjustable guides, screwcutting was through a tumble-reverse mechanism (with a typical effective German design of selector handle) and changewheels - a set of seventeen being provided of: 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 80, 90, 95, 100 and 120t together with a 127t metric/inch translation wheel.
 Metric pitches from 0.2 to 3.0 mm could be generated, together with 8 to 40 t.p.i.